Sialendoscopy-Salivary Gland Endoscopy

 How long does it take to return to daily life after sialendoscopy?

-Sialendoscopy is not a tiring procedure for the patient.
-If we have performed diagnostic sialendoscopy and used local anaesthesia, the patient can return to normal life on the same day.
-However, the procedure to crush salivary gland stones under general anaesthesia may take a long time.
-In this case, the patient should rest for 1-2 days.
+Sialendoscopy is generally not tiring for the patient.
+If only diagnostic sialendoscopy is performed under local anaesthesia, patients can return to normal activities the same day.
+Procedures to fragment salivary gland stones under general anaesthesia may take longer.
+In such cases, patients should rest for 1–2 days before resuming normal activities.

 Do private insurances cover sialendoscopy?